The descendants of George Weiand 1745/50 - 1824

-MARIA CATHARINA, born ca 1780 married John Waggoner before 1821 according to her father's will.
+MARIA CATHARINA, born ca 1780 [Many ancestry.com family trees give a birth date of 5 May, 1777.
+This refers to a Maria Catharina Wagner, wife of George Wagner, who died in Berks Co.
+PA.],married John Waggoner before 1821 according to her father's will.
 Georg was born Apr 18, 1799 to Johann Wagener and wife Maria Catharina.
 The godparents were the grandparents, Georg Weiant and his wife.
 Johannes was born Oct 7, 1800 to Johann Wagener and wife Maria Catharina.
 The godparent was Johannes Weiant (presumably the brother of Maria Catharina).
 Sarah was born Jan 18, 1806 to Johann Wagener and wife Maria.
 The godparents were grandparents Georg Weiant and Catharina Wagnerin.
 In 1820 John and family were listed in Green Twp, Harrison Co.
 OH, in 1830 German, Twp, and in 1840 New Jefferson Twp.
-However researchers say that Maria died between 1821 and 1827 when her remarried another Mary.
+However researchers say that Maria died between 1821 and 1827 when he remarried another Mary.
 Apart from the children listed above they had Henry (b 1802), Catherine (b 1804), Levi (b 1805), Daniel (b 1810), Rachel (b 1811), Reuben (b 1812/14), Mary (b 1816), Susannah (b 1818), Drusilla (b 1819).

 CHILDREN OF GEORG (1745/50 - 1824) AND CATHARINA (1765/70-1842) WEIAND